A vaccine heist in 1959 set off a frantic search to recover the serum before it spoiled

 Robinson finally stood trial in June of 1961.
 Hebert, his alleged accomplice, took the stand on the opening day of testimony and was immediately charged with perjury.
 Although Hebert’s initial arrest statement identified “Jean Paul Robinson” as the mastermind of the heist, he denied that this was the same man who stood trial.

-Robinson swore that he only became involved with the case after trying to buy back the stolen vaccine from a criminal ringleader known to him only as “a man named Bob.”
+Robinson swore that he became involved with the case only after trying to buy back the stolen vaccine from a criminal ringleader known to him only as “a man named Bob.”
 Robinson had organized several unauthorized mobile clinics around the city to help combat the polio epidemic.
 It was through one of these clinics that he first met Bob, who later contacted Robinson with an offer to buy the stolen serum.

 Robinson claimed to have talked Bob down to a price of $800, insisting the thief would be unable to unload the stolen vaccine without being captured.
 According to the deal, Bob was to drop off the loot to be held in the rented apartment.